 Catching up on your favorite true-crime series or finally watching that movie everyone has been talking about is a great way to kill a few hours on your flight.

-Hint: save a show you are really looking forward to for your flight, to make your long flight seem a little shorter.
+Hint: save a movie or TV series you are really looking forward to for your flight, to make your long flight seem a little shorter.
+At altitude, it may be even more emotionally evocative.
+2

 Get some work done